top of page

 Barton Rubenstein

-Barton Rubenstein is an internationally recognized artist and sculptor known for his significant contributions to public art.
-He has completed over 100 public art projects worldwide, from urban cityscapes and parks to corporate headquarters, commercial spaces, academic campuses, and private homes.
+Barton Rubenstein is an internationally recognized artist and sculptor known for his significant contributions to monumental sculpture and large-scale public art.
+He has completed over 100 public art projects worldwide.

 Rubenstein's work is deeply inspired by the natural world, evident in his water, wind kinetic, and vertical sculptures in suspension.
 Each genre allows him to explore and interpret nature's inherent beauty and raw power through his artistic lens.